 Best Time to Snorkel in Ambergris Caye

 There really is no bad time of year to visit Ambergris Caye for snorkeling.
-With its tropical climate, Belize has warm weather year round.
+With its tropical climate, Belize has warm weather year-round.
 Water temps stay fairly consistent, usually in the 80’s.
-The warmest water is typically in September while the coldest month (‘coldest’ being used loosely here at 78 degrees F) for water temperature is January.
+The warmest water is typically in September while the coldest month (‘coldest’ being used loosely here at 78 degrees F) for the water temperature in January.
 The visibility remains fairly even as well, often at 150 feet.
 Should a storm pass through and bring heavy winds, your snorkel provider will determine if it is safe to snorkel and will reschedule as needed.
-Snorkel tours are conducted year round on Ambergris Caye.
+Snorkel tours are conducted year-round on Ambergris Caye.

 Snorkeling is at once calming and an adventure.
 Can’t wait to jump into the sea on your next Belize vacation?
 Click here to learn more about 8 common fish you are sure to see on the reef.
 Make sure that a snorkel tour is at the top of your excursion list for San Pedro.